elcicd/el-CICD-docs/tutorial.md

 #### Setting Your Cluster's Sealed Secrets Decryption Key
 Each microservice repository you cloned for the purpose of this tutorial has an example of a Sealed Secret.
 You will not be able to deploy any of the microservices in this tutorial without being able to decrypt them.
 This part of the tutorial is actually important to pay attention to, because if you deploy your projects more than once across multiple clusters, you'll need to make sure that each cluster has the correct decryption key for them, and you will need to keep a copy of the master.key somewhere in case of disaster recovery.
 This process is documented in more detail on the [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets) site, but instead of backup and restoring, this is a backup and copy operation.

 In the same repository as this tutorial there is a file call `master.key.tar`.
-Download this file and run the following commands.
+Download this file and run the following commands:

 ```
 tar -xf master.key.tar
 oc apply -f master.key
 oc delete pod -n kube-system -l name=sealed-secrets-controller
 ```

+Alternatively, there is a shell script that can be run, `restore-master-key.sh` in this folder.

 This will restore the encryption/decryption keys of the Sealed Secrets needed in the tutorial's microservices, and restart the Sealed Secrets controller to pick up the changed keys.
 Outside of this tutorial, you can create a Sealed Sealed key for use among multiple clusters, use the following command: